Art State of Mind

 New Year’s Resolutions Inspired by Artists

-What New Year’s resolutions are you making as the strangest year in recent memory comes to a close?
-If you’re still unsure what (if anything) you want to resolve to do in 2021, why not try one of these ten possible New Year’s resolutions inspired by famous artists?
+Happy New Year!
+What resolutions are you making as you ring in 2024?
+If you’re still unsure what (if anything) your resolution should be, why not try one of these ten possible New Year’s resolutions inspired by famous artists?

 1. Spend more time in nature